unoplatform/uno/doc/articles/controls/SkiaCanvas.md

 Note that since `SKCanvasElement` takes as much space as it can, it's not allowed to place an `SKCanvasElement` inside a `StackPanel`, a `Grid` with `Auto` sizing, or any other element that provides its child(ren) with infinite space.
 To work around this, you can explicitly set the `Width` and/or `Height` of the `SKCanvasElement`.

-`SKCanvasElement` also comes with a `MirroredWhenRightToLeftProperty`.
-If `true`, the drawing will be reflected horizontally when the `FlowDirection` of the `SKCanvasElement` is right-to-left.
-By default, this property is set to `false`, meaning that the drawing will be the same regardless of the `FlowDirection`.

 ## Full example

 To see this in action, here's a complete sample that uses `SKCanvasElement` to draw 1 of 3 different drawings based on the value of a [Slider](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.slider).
 Note how you have to be careful with surrounding all the Skia-related logic in platform-specific guards.
-This is the case for both [xaml](platform-specific-xaml) and the [code-behind](platform-specific-csharp).
+This is the case for both the [XAML](platform-specific-xaml) and the [code-behind](platform-specific-csharp).

-Xaml:
+XAML:

 ```xaml